Stocks Retreat As Weak Growth Concerns Weigh - UrduPoint

 Stocks Retreat As Weak Growth Concerns Weigh

+Major stock markets mostly retreated on Tuesday as concerns about weak growth offset hopes of an end to global interest-rate hikes

-London, (UrduPoint / Pakistan Point News - 7th Nov, 2023) Major stock markets mostly retreated and the Dollar advanced Tuesday as concerns about weak growth offset hopes of an end to global interest-rate hikes.
+London, (UrduPoint / Pakistan Point News - 7th Nov, 2023) Major stock markets mostly retreated on Tuesday as concerns about weak growth offset hopes of an end to global interest-rate hikes.

+On Wall Street, the Dow Jones Industrial Average and the S&P500 opened lower as a huge rally that began last week appears to be fading but the tech-heavy Nasdaq bucked the trend as it rose.

+European markets were down in afternoon trading while Asian indices mostly closed in the red.

-Oil prices slid on data showing China's exports fell at a faster pace than predicted in October, as the world's second-largest economy is buffeted by faltering global demand and a sluggish domestic recovery.
+Oil prices slid by 2.5 percent on data showing China's exports fell at a faster pace than predicted in October, as the world's second-largest economy is buffeted by faltering global demand and a sluggish domestic recovery.

 At the same time, the International Monetary Fund raised its 2023 economic growth forecast for China, citing stronger consumption and recent policy measures announced by Beijing.